Vinted: Products and operations

 Vinted primarily resells clothing but now supports multiple categories including homeware, kidswear, electronics, books, collectibles, and high-value fashion.

 Vinted has worked with public figures such as Paul Mescal and Alexa Chung on exclusive wardrobe sales and has also partnered directly with charities including Oxfam on initiatives which promote the social and environmental value of second-hand fashion, such as the *Style for Change* fashion show at London Fashion Week.

 In 2025, Vinted produced its first television format, the second-hand fashion competition series RE/Style, hosted by Emma Willis.
 The show features emerging fashion designers from across Europe creating runway-ready looks from second-hand garments and aired on Prime Video UK.

-In 2025, Vinted was reported as France’s top clothing retailer by sales volume.
+In 2025, Vinted was reported as France's top clothing retailer by sales volume.

-Criticism
+Criticism and controversies

 Vinted has faced scrutiny from European data protection authorities in France, Lithuania, and Poland following complaints regarding GDPR compliance and account blocking practices.
 In July 2024, the Lithuanian authority fined the company €2,375,276.
 The case was coordinated by a dedicated Vinted Working Group under the European Data Protection Board.

-In early 2024, Swedish police reported around 300 fraud cases linked to the platform, in which users’ bank accounts were targeted by scammers.
+In early 2024, Swedish police reported around 300 fraud cases linked to the platform, in which users' bank accounts were targeted by scammers.

-In October 2024, Channel 4 in the United Kingdom aired a documentary examining safety and privacy concerns related to the platform, including the sexualisation of underage users’ images and risks associated with second-hand baby products lacking safety certification.
+In October 2024, Channel 4 in the United Kingdom aired a documentary examining safety and privacy concerns related to the platform, including the sexualisation of underage users' images and risks associated with second-hand baby products lacking safety certification.

-In November 2025, BBC News reported that Vinted’s update to its sizing system in the United Kingdom led to widespread user criticism.
+In November 2025, BBC News reported that Vinted's update to its sizing system in the United Kingdom led to widespread user criticism.
 Vinted said the update was intended to standardise sizing across international brands.

+In June 2026, TikTok videos emerged showing Vinted listings of children's toys, such as stuffed animals, accusing the listings of being a front for child trafficking, later nicknaming them "listings for kids".
+Vinted denied these claims, claiming "there is no credible evidence to support claims that listings on its platform are linked to child trafficking".
+French police have opened an investigation.